-- 26.-(1) All details submitted for the approval of the relevant planning authority under these requirements must be in accordance with the parameters of the environmental statement and reflect the principles set out in the documents certified under article 12. - (2) The authorised development must be carried out in accordance with the approved details subject to such non-material amendments as are approved in writing by the relevant planning authority.
+26.-(1) All details submitted for the approval of the relevant planning authority under these requirements must be in accordance with the parameters of the environmental statement and reflect the principles set out in any relevant documents certified under article 12.

+(2) Subject to requirement 27, the authorised development must be carried out in accordance with any such approved details.